twillis209/zinb_analysis/notes.md

 Pressing forward at the moment and trying to get a result for everything, after which I will take stock.

+Now working on the mean-difference code below the comment `# Mean difference...`.
+Argument type is incorrect for a `getLogMu` call with ZW version 1.10 on the cluster (works for version 1.08 on my laptop).

 ##### S9 code

 	[1] 50